top of page

 Also there's this little ditty:

 Allegedly, this is included on high school reading lists.
-I don't remember ever reading it and it certainly was around well before I was lol in school, because I had read so many of the assigned books already, my English teachers often assigned me something else to read, so I wouldn't be bored in class.
+I don't remember ever reading it and it certainly was around well before I was!
+In school, because I had read so many of the assigned books already, my English teachers often assigned me something else to read, so I wouldn't be bored in class.
 I still had to do the work on what the class was reading, but they did help broaden my reading horizons (I went straight from The Babysitter's Club to Stephen King).

 I'm going to read some very emotionally bland history and try to recover from Good Omens and this novel.
 My poor heart can't take much more.
 Literally having like angina from all this lol

-Length: 405 pages in Scribner's hardback.
+I read Scribner's hardback.
 This one has illustrations which are badly placed and spoil some of the suspenseful bits so don't read this version.

 Recent Posts